laytzehwu/RateCard/README.md

 ## Note
 Dual to the time consuming, this repo is cloned from one of the small project.
 I have tried to drop as much dependacy as I can.
 But some of the plug still not able to be dropped in this short of time being.
+Dashboard is built for showing the usability of Checkout.
+It is not fully cover by unit test.

 ## It just a POC
 Below works are lacking in POC: